 The repair and reconstruction work should commence shortly after your home has been issued with a certificate confirming that it is fully dried out.
 Once your home is dry, work can begin to restore and repair your home, including re-plastering and fitting a new kitchen where necessary.

 LV= will discuss with you when it is safe for you to move back into your home following any flood damage.
-Depending on the degree of damage, you could be back in your home just a few weeks after the flood.

 We are not responsible for the content on other websites